 Typical battery life is over 6 months, and in many cases, up to twelve months with normal use.

-If you are experiencing reduced battery life, ensure that the tunnel and sensor lenses are clean.
-Ensure that any fur caught at the top of the flap is removed, as this can obstruct the sensors and cause the batteries to drain more quickly.
+If you are experiencing reduced battery life, ensure that the tunnel and sensor lenses are kept clean.
+Remove any fur or dirt caught at the top of the flap, as this can obstruct the sensors and cause the batteries to drain more quickly.
 Also, check that the flap isn't sticking in an open position as this can also interfere with the sensors.

-Check that there are no obvious sources of electrical noise in the area e.g. faulty flickering lights, etc.
+Check that there are no obvious sources of electrical noise in the area e.g. faulty flickering lights.

 We recommend using good quality alkaline batteries with your SureFlap pet door.
 We do not recommend using rechargeable batteries as they do not provide enough power to operate SureFlap pet doors.